HarrisonAllen/retro-watchfaces/watchface-generator/README.md

 * `spriteBottomY`
     * The pixel position for the bottom of each sprite, measured from the top of the background.
 * `backgroundStepSize`
-    * How many pixels the background should step during a scroll.
+    * How many pixels the background should move during a scroll.
 * `foregroundStepSize`
-    * How many pixels the foreground should step during a scroll.
+    * How many pixels the foreground should move during a scroll.
 * `spriteStepSize`
-    * How many pixels a sprite should step when moving on or off the screen.
+    * How many pixels a sprite should move when moving on or off the screen.
 * `updateEverySecond`
     * Should the watchface update every second?
     * Set to `"true"` to scroll the background every second, and swap out sprites every minute.